MateuszOskedraFHNWAccount/Internet-Technology/README.md

 ### Scenario

-CommunityFHNW is designed to be a dynamic support and learning platform for students at Fachhochschule Nordwestschweiz (FHNW), fostering a strong sense of academic and social community.
-It's built on the idea that every student not only seeks knowledge but also has unique insights to share, creating a vibrant cycle of learning and teaching.
+CommunityFHNW is designed to be a user interactive support and learning platform for students at Fachhochschule Nordwestschweiz (FHNW), aiming to create a strong sense of academic and social community.
+It's built on the idea that every student not only looks for knowledge but also has their insights to share, creating a cycle of learning and teaching.

-The platform allows students to easily find or offer tutoring across a variety of subjects, manage project collaborations, and even volunteer as buddies for international peers, helping them adjust to life at FHNW and in Switzerland.
-Through CommunityFHNW, students can set up one-time or recurring tutoring sessions, kick-start independent projects beyond the regular curriculum, and create real-world meetings for collaborative work, all within a framework that encourages innovation and mutual support.
+The platform allows students to easily find or offer tutoring across different subjects, manage project collaborations, and even volunteer as buddies for international peers, helping them adjust to life at FHNW and in Switzerland.
+Through CommunityFHNW, students can set up one-time or recurring tutoring sessions, kick-start independent projects beyond the regular curriculum, and create real-world meetings for collaborative work, all within a framework of the application.

-For international students, the buddy system is a cornerstone of the platform, providing a welcoming introduction to the academic community and Swiss culture, thanks to the local students eager to share their knowledge and experiences.
+For international students, the buddy system is a important element of the platform, providing a welcoming introduction to the academic community and Swiss culture, thanks to the local students helping the international students out.

 Behind the scenes, admins ensure the platform runs smoothly, moderating content and managing accounts to keep the community safe and engaged.
 They have tools at their disposal to monitor activity, post needed advertisements for tutors or project collaborators, and pair international students with their local buddies.
 Super admins oversee this all, maintaining the high standards and vision of the platform.

-Available on various devices, CommunityFHNW ensures that whether you're on campus or on the move, you can stay connected, making learning flexible and accessible for everyone involved.

 ### User Stories

 **Student User Stories:**

-- **As a student**, I want to offer or find tutoring in various subjects, specifying if the session is recurring or one-time, create a title and description for the offer, and set the timeline.
+- **As a student**, I want to offer or find tutoring in various subjects, defining if the session is recurring or one-time, create a title and description for the offer, and set the timeline.

-- **As a student**, I want to offer mentoring for projects in different subjects, indicating if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.
+- **As a student**, I want to offer mentoring for projects in different subjects, defining if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.

-- **As a student**, I want to initiate independent projects, distinct from the curriculum, deciding if they're recurring or one-time, naming the project, detailing it, and scheduling timelines.
+- **As a student**, I want to create independent projects, sepatatly from the curriculum, deciding if they're recurring or one-time, naming the project, detailing it, and scheduling timelines.

-- **As a student**, I want to volunteer as a buddy for international students, aiding their adaptation to the academic and cultural environment at FHNW.
+- **As a student**, I want to volunteer as a buddy for international students, aiding their integration into the academic and cultural environment at FHNW.

 - **As a student**, I wish to assign rooms to the created mentoring or collaboration events.

-- *(optional, v2.0)* **As a student**, I want to create forum posts about any topic to share knowledge, seek advice, or discuss academic and non-academic matters with my peers.
+- *(optional, v2.0)* **As a student**, I want to create forum posts about any topic to share knowledge, search for advice, or discuss academic and non-academic matters with my peers.

-- *(optional, v2.0)* **As a student**, I want to respond to forum threads, allowing me to contribute to discussions, offer my insights, or seek further clarification on topics of interest.
+- *(optional, v2.0)* **As a student**, I want to respond to forum threads, allowing me to contribute to discussions, offer my insights, or search for further clarification on topics of interest.

 **Admin User Stories:**

-- **As an admin**, I need to modify or delete any tutoring offers or requests, project mentoring, collaborations, and buddy offers to ensure the platform's content remains relevant and appropriate.
+- **As an admin**, I need to modify or delete any tutoring offers or requests, project mentoring, collaborations, and buddy offers to ensure the platform's content remains relevant and correct.

-- **As an admin**, I want access to logs that monitor the creation of tutoring sessions, project collaborations, etc., including their titles and timelines, to maintain oversight.
+- **As an admin**, I want access to logs that monitor the creation of tutoring sessions, project collaborations, etc., including their titles and timelines, to maintain oversight and control.

 - **As an admin**, I need to post advertisements seeking buddies, tutors, mentors, or project collaborators to fill gaps in the community's needs.

-- **As an admin**, I should be able to assign international students to local buddies, ensuring a personalized and supportive integration experience.
+- **As an admin**, I should be able to assign international students to local buddies, ensuring that the integration will go smoothly, and is done by the right people.

-- **As an admin**, I must manage user accounts, including the ability to create, modify, or delete them, to ensure the platform's users are genuine and active.
+- **As an admin**, I must manage user accounts, including the ability to create, modify, or delete them, to ensure the platform's users are real and active.

-- *(optional)* **As an admin**, I want to add FHNW job advertisements to the platform, allowing students to access employment opportunities within the university and its affiliated institutions, enhancing their career prospects and integration into the professional community.
+- *(optional)* **As an admin**, I want to add FHNW job advertisements to the platform, allowing students to find employment opportunities within the university, improving their career posibilities and integration into the professional community.

-- *(optional, v2.0)* **As an admin**, I need the ability to modify or delete any forum post or response that violates our community guidelines to ensure discussions remain productive, respectful, and relevant.
+- *(optional, v2.0)* **As an admin**, I need the ability to modify or delete any forum post or response that violates our community guidelines to make sure the discussions remain productive, respectful, and relevant.

 **Super Admin Stories:**

-- **As a super admin**, I need to manage admin accounts, granting me the authority to create, alter, and delete admin profiles to maintain a high standard of platform oversight.
+- **As a super admin**, I need to manage admin accounts, giving me the authority to create, alter, and delete admin profiles to secure a high standard of platform oversight.

 **Common User Story:**

-- **As both an admin and a student (user)**, I require a web application that is accessible on various mobile devices and desktop computers, ensuring wide accessibility and usability.
+- **As both an admin and a student (user)**, I require a web application that is accessible on desktop computers, securing accessibility and usability.

 - **As a user**, regardless of being a student or an admin, I need to log in with different roles available on the platform, enabling personalized and role-appropriate access to features and functionalities.